King-Mob/wobbly-frontend/README.md

 * Run `yarn start`.
 You can preview and live reload the app in an Android/iOS emulator or on your device using the Expo app.
   * See the "Connecting to the backend" section below for more details
 * Optional: Run `yarn storybook` for a web-based [storybook](https://storybook.js.org) environment
+* Running into issues?
+See the [dev environment setup](https://wiki.wobbly.app/index.php/Development_environment_setup) page on our wiki.

 ## 🌐 Connecting to the backend
 Our [backend](https://github.com/Wobbly-App/graphql-backend) exposes a GraphQL API.